data2viz/data2viz-docs/tutorials/javafx-bar-chart/javafx-bar-chart.md

 1. set the gradle build for a data2viz JavaFX project,
 1. wrap a viz inside a JavaFX application,
-1. use basic visual components like rectangle, text, colors, axis.
+1. use basic visual components like rectangle, text, colors, group.
+1. introduce `Scale` functions.

 ## Creating a new project